Voltstro-Studios/UnityWebBrowser/docs/articles/user/usage.md

 Alright, lets get to actually using UWB.

-## Platform Support

-UWB aims to support all desktop platforms (Windows, Linux, MacOS).
-The core currently does support all desktop platforms, however you will have to factor in what engine you want to use.
-Each engine has their own different platform support.
-See the [engine page](engines.md) for each engine's platform support.

-> [!WARNING]
-> UWB does **NOT** support [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html).
-This is because UWB requires launching a separate process, which uses System.Diagnostics.Process API that [IL2CPP doesn't support](https://docs.unity3d.com/2021.3/Documentation/Manual/ScriptingRestrictions.html).
->
-> UWB does however support being code trimmed.

 ## Components

 By default, UWB provides two different components for handling web viewing from a [Raw Image](https://docs.unity3d.com/2021.3/Documentation/Manual/script-RawImage.html):